 A small portion of those leads will convert.

-This is SaaS marketing strategy is effective, but difficult to scale.
-It’s best suited for startup and scale ups looking to grow an audience.
-Strategies like SEO, and Account Based Marketing that we’ll cover later, are more effective for bigger companies.
+This SaaS marketing plan is effective but difficult to scale.
+It’s best suited for startups and scale-ups looking to grow an audience.
+Strategies like SEO, and Account Based Marketing, which we’ll cover later, are more effective for bigger companies.

 3. Invest in a Moonshot